Pasta with Tahini Sauce

 Cook the veggies with the pasta: When the timer goes off, add the chopped broccoli to the pot with the pasta.
 Stir well.
 Cook 2 minutes.
 With 30 seconds left, add the frozen peas to the pot.
 Drain the water.

-Add pasta sauce and enjoy: Add the pasta back to the pot.
+Add pasta sauce and enjoy: Add the pasta and veggies back to the pot.
 Immediately add the lemon tahini sauce to the pasta and stir well.

 Pasta with Tahini